davidruda/Traffic-Signal-Optimization/README.md

   - You can check the location of the headers by running `python3 -c "import sysconfig; print(sysconfig.get_path('include'))"`
   - If not available, install them; e.g. `sudo apt install python3-dev` on Ubuntu

-- Run `pip install ./traffic_signaling` (preferably in a virtual environment)
+- Run `pip install traffic_signaling` (preferably in a virtual environment)

 - Optionally, verify the package by running tests:

-  - `pip install -r traffic_signaling/tests/requirements.txt`
+  - `pip install -r traffic_signaling/requirements-test.txt`
   - `python3 -m unittest discover -s traffic_signaling/tests`